 1. Train your workforce on the Blood-Borne Pathogen Standard.

 Zika is considered a Blood Borne Pathogen.
 Making sure your workforce is trained on the standard and knows the methods to reduce the risk is essential to fighting back at Zika.
 Get your first aid training.

 2. Provide insect repellents and encourage their use.

 Always follow label precautions when using insect repellent.
 Be sure to use insect repellent that provides protection for the amount of time you will be outdoors.
 Remind workers to reapply to maintain effectiveness.
 If using sunscreen, make sure to get two separate products since sunscreen needs to be applied more often and in larger amounts than repellant.
 Apply sunscreen first, followed by the repellant.

 3. Provide workers with, and encourage them to wear, clothing that covers their hands, arms, legs, and other exposed skin.

 Consider providing workers with hats with mosquito netting to protect the face and neck.
 In warm weather, it is important to consider heat stress on the worker.
 Encourage lightweight, loose-fitting clothing.
 This type of clothing protects workers against the sun’s harmful rays and provides a barrier to mosquitoes.
 Cover exposed skin with clothing, socks, and gloves.

 4. Consider reassigning anyone who indicates she is or may become pregnant, or who is male and has a sexual partner who is or may become pregnant, to indoor tasks.

 Train workers about the importance of eliminating areas where mosquitos can breed at the worksite.
-This may require daily walk-arounds to check for any sources that may have developed or other changing condition.
-Good examples of standing water areas are found in tires, buckets, cans, bottles and barrels to name a few.
+This may require daily a walk-around to check for any sources that may have developed or other changing condition.
+Good examples of standing water areas are found in tires, buckets, cans, bottles, and barrels to name a few.